History of Kruger National Park: 1980–1989

-By 1980 it was becoming clear that the National Parks Board need to take a hard look at the racial discrimination against visitors from different race groups.
+By 1980 it was becoming clear that the National Parks Board needed to take a hard look at the racial discrimination against visitors from different race groups.

 Not only was there a steadily growing demand from other race groups (especially black and Indian) to visit the Kruger Park (bed occupancy increased from 6,783 in 1976 to 7,371 in 1980 and entrance fees paid increased from 14,733 entrants to 18,967 for the same period); it also attracted mixed race groups from the neighbouring self-governing homelands and independent states such as Swaziland who demanded internationally accepted standards of courtesy.
 Also, embarrassing situations started happening almost daily during peak periods when visitors had to be denied the 'white' facilities in the park.
 Increasingly visitors also reserved accommodation under assumed names (or had Afrikaans or English surnames) and insisted on the accommodation they reserved on arrival, leading to yet more difficult situations.
 Although not allowed to go as far as complete desegregation, the board decided in June 1981 to open the restaurants to all races and to create more, and equal, facilities for the other race groups.
 It was only by the end of the 1980s that the segregation of visitor facilities was completely abandoned.

 From May and June 1981 onwards, elephant poaching escalated dramatically in the northern Kruger Park.
 Mozambican poachers, armed with AK47 automatic rifles, shot and killed numerous elephants for their ivory in the area between the Letaba and Shingwedzi rivers, close to the Mozambican border.
 At first, the poachers targeted lone bulls, but during 1982 they – using automatic rifles – started firing indiscriminately upon breeding herds.
 At least 141 elephants were shot and killed between June 1981 and February 1983 with an unknown number wounded.
 After intensive anti-poaching measures were introduced by park authorities, poaching stopped almost completely by the end of 1983.

 The park's tourist infrastructure was significantly expanded and modernised during the Eighties.
 Starting in 1983, ten new camps (Jock of the Bushveld, Berg-en-Dal, Biyamiti, Talamati, Roodewal, Shimuwini, Boulders, Mopani, Bateleur and Sirheni) were built over the following decade.
 Apart from Berg-en-Dal and Mopani, these new camps were relatively small.
 Existing camps were modernised and expanded.
 New tar roads were also built between Skukuza and Malelane Gate (1982), between Lower-Sabie and Tshokwane Picnic Spot (1984) and between Phalaborwa Gate and Mooiplaas Picnic Spot.
 The Doispane road between Skukuza and the present Phabeni Gate was also tarred (1989).

 In July 1985 Lichtenstein's hartebeest were reintroduced to the park.
 An initial 26 had been caught and quarantined in Malawi's Kasungu National Park, but after heavy losses due to capture myopathy, only 9 were released in the park.
 In 1986 a further 15 animals were translocated to the park.